jasonm/backbone-js-on-rails-talk/slides/index.md

 # Backbone.js on Rails

 (This is an HTML slide deck.
 Press "h" for help, or use the arrow keys to navigate.
 Press "p" for presenter notes, where you'll find a bunch of links, especially towards the end.)

 # Presenter Notes

+---
+# Web apps shifting client-side

+# Presenter Notes

+* These days, some web apps have more code on the client than on the server.
+* Who is seeing these trends?
+What are you doing about it?
+* How much JS?

+    * Airbrake: Almost 0
+    * Copycopter: 30%
+    * Trajectory 41%
-* Presenter introduction
+    * IoraHealth: 62%

 * Hands up: Ruby, Rails, JavaScript, web apps, csmvc

 ---